singhmeharjeet/learn-sphere-profile-service/README.md

 Welcome Message

     GET /api/profile-service/

     Returns a welcome message indicating successful connection to the Profile Service.

+Profile Operations
 Get Profile Information

     GET /api/profile-service/info

     Retrieves the profile information of the authenticated user.

 Create Profile

     POST /api/profile-service/info

     Creates a new profile for the authenticated user.

+        Request Body:
+            username: Unique username of the user.
+            role: Role of the user (e.g., admin, teacher, student).

+        Response:
+            success: Indicates if the operation was successful.
+            message: Information message.
+            profile: Details of the created profile.

 Get Profile by User ID

     GET /api/profile-service/info/:userId

     Retrieves the profile information of a user specified by their user ID.
+        Response:
+            success: Indicates if the operation was successful.
+            message: Information message.
+            profile: Details of the requested user profile.

 Edit Profile

     PUT /api/profile-service/edit

+    Edits the profile of the authenticated user or an admin.

+        Request Body:
+            newProfileData: Updated profile data.

+        Response:
+            success: Indicates if the operation was successful.
+            message: Information message.
+            profile: Details of the updated profile.

+Reset Profile

+    POST /api/profile-service/reset

-        Edits the profile of the authenticated user.
+    Resets the profile of the authenticated user.

+        Request Body:
+            userId: ID of the user whose profile needs to be reset.
+            profileImg: New profile image (optional).
+            biography: New biography (optional).

+        Response:
+            success: Indicates if the operation was successful.
+            message: Information message.
+            profile: Details of the reset profile.

 Get All Profiles

     GET /api/profile-service/all

     Retrieves information of all user profiles.

-Reset Profile

-    POST /api/profile-service/reset
-        Resets the profile of the authenticated user.
+        Response:
+            success: Indicates if the operation was successful.
+            message: Information message.
+            profiles: Array of user profiles.

+Error Handling

+In case of errors, appropriate HTTP status codes are returned along with error messages in the response body.

 Middleware